 In a recommendation, features like the age, disability, physical or cultural status, gender, race and so forth are not needed.
 Therefore, you should avoid mentioning them in the letter.
-Try to keep the letter strictly professional and therefore avoid using casual expressions and languages in the letter.
-Since it is a professional write-up, slang and colloquial expressions should be excluded.
+Try to keep the legible letter strictly professional and therefore avoid using casual expressions and languages in the letter.
+Since it is a proper write-up, slang and colloquial expressions should be excluded.

-You can also go through some sample recommendation letters online to learn more about how to write a reference letter.
+You can also go through some sample letters online to learn more about how to write a formal reference letter.
 The recommendation letter you write can be a determining factor to awarding him the job, position or scholarship program.
 This is why you need to make it professional.

-The candidate as well as the recommendation is viewed with the flaws depicted in the reference letter.
+The candidate as well as the recommendation is viewed with the flaws depicted in the polite reference letter.
 This is why you should ensure that every flaw is eliminated.
 To ensure that the recommendation letter is flawless, proofread it several times before submitting.
-Also ensure that grammatical errors, typographical errors and errors of different kinds are eliminated when writing a reference letter.
-Your goal is to ensure that the candidate wins the job or position; your reference letter should be professionally written to achieve this.
+Also ensure that grammatical errors, typographical errors and errors of different kinds are eliminated when writing a good reference letter.
+Your goal is to ensure that the candidate wins the job or position; your creative reference letter should be professionally written to achieve this.